malkomich/java-parent-pom/README.md

 POM parent, which define a set of plugin configuration for the build lifecycle of a Java project.

-> All the plugins are ENABLED BY DEFAULT, to disable them you must follow the
+> All plugins but the `maven-gpg-plugin` are ENABLED BY DEFAULT, to disable them you must follow the
 >[Plugin disabling instructions](#plugin-disabling-instructions)